 When the body experiences a stressor, it goes into its sympathetic nervous system, or fight or flight mode. the adrenal glands pump out cortisol, which raises blood sugar and alerts the body to go into catabolism (breaking down muscle and other tissue for energy).
 This on its own is not a bad thing, in fact, this is a good thing when it occurs for a short period of time.
 This used to help us fight off threats, like running from a lion.
 In today’s world, our stressors are a little less physical, and a whole lot more chronic.
 The constant state of stress is causing havoc on our health and performance.

 When the adrenals are put under excess stress, and encouraged to secrete stress hormones, the other hormones in our body will be reduced.

-True adrenal fatigue occurs when the adrenal glands are unable to produce adequate cortisol and other adrenocortical hormones.
-Adrenal Fatugue syndrome is a collection of symptoms that occur when the adrenals are under stress.
+Adrenal fatigue syndrome occurs when the adrenal glands are unable to produce adequate cortisol and other adrenocortical hormones.
+Adrenal Fatigue syndrome is a collection of symptoms that occur when the adrenals are under stress.

 - Allergies: new allergies or heightened old allergies

 - Insomnia/sleep problems: sleepy in the daytime but can’t sleep at night.